jingga06/Astra_Otoparts_Predictive_Maintenance_Induction_Motor/README.md

   once.
 Click anywhere on the dashboard once, and the next alarm sound will play normally.
 This is a browser security restriction, not a bug.
-- **Live Simulation page shows no data / stale timestamp:** make sure `scripts.run_live_simulation` is actually running in a separate terminal — the dashboard only reads the file it produces and does not generate data on its own.
+- **Live Simulation page shows no data / stale timestamp:** make sure `scripts.run_live_simulation` is actually running in a separate terminal, the dashboard only reads the file it produces and does not generate data on its own.
 - **Import errors on startup:** double-check you're running commands from the project's root folder (so `pdm` and `app` are importable as packages),